ManaliMalkani/AppiumPythonAssignment/README.md

-# Appium UI Automation Framework – React Native Shopping App
+# Appium UI Automation Framework

 ## 📋 Overview

-This framework is built to automate end-to-end user flows on a React Native shopping app using **Python**, **Appium**, and **Pytest**.
+This framework is built to automate end-to-end user flows on a Androidd Demo app using **Python**, **Appium**, and **Pytest**.
 It supports structured reporting, screenshots on failure, and easy extensibility.

 ---